Amoralpa11/SBI-project/README.md

 The input, is a set of pdb files holding pairs of proteins interacting.
 This input does not have to be perfect:

-* there may be many protein complexes that can be formed using the interactions provided.
+* There may be many protein complexes that can be formed using the interactions provided.
 * The sequences of the same protein appearing in several pdb files may not be the same although they have to be very similar.
 * The same pair of proteins can interact in different ways
+* A pair of proteins provided by the user does not have to end up in the protein macro-complex
 * etc.

-The user can also introduce some information about the output that wants to obtain, For instance, the user may indicate the stoichiometry of the final complex.
-They can also provide a limit of subunits limiting the size of polymeric complexes that can be virtually endless.
+The user can also introduce some information about the output that wants to obtain, For instance, the the stoichiometry of the final complex.
+They can also provide a subunit limit to define the size of polymeric complexes which otherwise would be virtually endless.

 ## Steps

 ### Classifying the chains

-Because they may not be labeled in a consistent way one of the firsts steps in the process would be labelling all the chains that we can find in input.
+Because chains may not be labeled in a consistent way one of the firsts steps in the process is labelling all the chains that we can find in input.
-Registering how are they called in their pdb files or even changing those labels in a consistent way.
-At this point we would be able of identify the interactions that stablish every protein.
+Registering how they are called in their pdb files if they are the first of their type or changing the labels in a consistent way.
+At this point we are able to identify the interactions each protein stablishes.
+**DO WE???**

-We would also need to check which interactions are possible at the same time.
+**We also check which interactions are possible at the same time.**

-###  assembling
+###  Macro-complex assembly

-Once we have processed and classified all the interactions inside the input set we can start constructing the complex.
+Once we have processed and classified all the pairwise interactions from the input set we start constructing the macro-complex using superimposition.

-One possible approach would be choosing a monomer, randomly or based in a criteria, like the number of different interactions that can have at the same time.
-This monomer would be a core, around which we would start adding proteins in the same way they interact in the pdb file.

-Every time we add a protein we would have to check if there is a crash with another protein already added.
+The approach adopted in this package is based on a recursive function which will attempt to add as many interactions as each chain forming the macro-complex at that stage can.

+By doing so we will start with all the different chains the user has found in the input and recursively build on top of them.
+Each node of the recursive tree has an identifier indicating the interactions occuring at that stage, this identifier is saved for further usage.
+This identifier enables us to assess if a macro-complex at a specific node has already been processed in a previous node and, therefore, stop that branch.

+Before we add a new chain to the macro-complex we check that it is not clashing with the other chains already in the structure.
+Furthermore, once we add it we also register the interactions this new chain has with the surrounding ones so as to not attempt to superimpose that interaction in nodes to come thus, reducing processing demand.

+Once the recursive function has finished we are able to build the macro-complex/es obtained from the identifiers at the final nodes of the recursive tree.
+This enables us to work only with one structure throughout the entire thus minimizing the memory usage of the computer.

 If we find a pair of exclusive interactions we should keep an individual thread for the two possible interactions and either return all the produced complexes